 Rethinking retirement: A focus on financial independence

 The concept of retirement is changing.
-Previously, retirement was like a light switch, you spent decades working then one day you flipped the switch and were retired.
-Often, it was a cookie-cutter retirement:—your working years were spent with the same employer or at least in the same industry, retirement was at age 65 when government benefits began, maybe you had a defined benefit employer pension plan and, with any luck, you had enough invested for a rewarding retirement and didn’t outlive your money.
+Previously, retirement was like a light switch — you spent decades working then one day you flipped the switch and were retired.
+Often, it was a cookie-cutter retirement: your working years were spent with the same employer or at least in the same industry; retirement was at age 65 when government benefits began; you might've had a defined benefit employer pension plan; and, with any luck, you had enough invested for a rewarding retirement and didn’t outlive your money.

 This traditional view of retirement has gradually advanced into a more fluid, flexible evolution into financial independence.

 What does financial independence mean?